UNDERSTANDING GUM DISEASE

 Gum Disease

 Gum disease, also known as periodontal disease, is an infection and inflammation of the gums and bone that support your teeth.
-It begins with gingivitis, where the gums become swollen, red, and may bleed easily.
-If left untreated, it can progress to periodontitis, a more advanced stage where the gums pull away from the teeth, leading to loosening or even tooth loss.
-According to the Dental Association, about 47% of adults over 30 have some form of gum disease, and the percentage increases with age.
-The condition often starts due to poor oral hygiene, allowing bacteria and plaque to build up and infect the surrounding gum tissue.
+It begins with gingivitis, where gums may become swollen, red, or bleed easily.
+If untreated, it can progress to periodontitis, which may lead to loose teeth or tooth loss.
+Our gum disease dentist provides gum disease treatment, periodontal treatment, and gingivitis treatment to help protect your oral health.

 RECOGNIZING THE SYMPTOMS EARLY